kartiksrinivas007/Tw-IITH-er/Notes.md

 * The post and get methods work in the form of requests and responses
 * to parse the body of a request we use body-parser.
 * We can use the HTML DOM to do verification within the PUG template itself under the script tag
+* async function allows us to wait for the database to return the user, otherwise it goes ahead and does further commands
+* nav has an attribute called col which can be used to distribute the widths of columns
+* .d-none basically means not displayed
+* #1FA2F1 and #0099ff are changed colors
+* :root for creating a variable in css
+* Make everyhting a flex ! nearly all things for looking oredered, use flex-direction and justify-content and aling -items for centering